-- Whole house fans can be a great way to cool down your house
+- How whole house fans can cool down your home

-- Why powered attic fans will protect your roof
+- Why attic fans protect your attic (and roof)

-- The differences between whole house fans vs. attic fans
+- The primary differences between whole house fans and attic fans

 - The possible safety risks of attic exhaust fans and whole house fans

-Many users also really like the “breeze effect” that a whole house fan can provide, it gives a nice and cold outdoors-like feeling to the interior.
+Many users also enjoy the breeze effect that a whole house fan can provide, it gives a nice outdoorsy feeling to the homes interior.

-For certain climates, a whole house fan can eliminate the need for traditional air conditioning altogether as reported in Home Energy Magazine.
+For certain climates, a whole house fan can eliminate the need for traditional air conditioning altogether.

-Read Also: Do Whole House Fans Really Work?
+Read Also: How Do Whole House Fans Really Work?

-Solar powered attic fans have become more popular as well.
+In the past decade, solar powered attic fans have become popular as well.
 These attic fans have an attached solar panel so the fan turns on automatically when the sun is out.